Parliamentary group (Spain): Senate

 According to the Standing Orders of the Senate, the Senate's parliamentary groups needs a minimum of 10 senators to be formed and during the term of the legislature, this number can not go below 6 senators.
-In this case, the group would be dissolved(II § 27).
+In this case, the group would be dissolved.

-Each group can freely chose their name (II § 27) and they have to present before the Bureau of the Senate in the five days after the constitutive session the request in which they must to indicate which senators will form part of the parliamentary group.
-In the case of regional senators (appointed by the regional legislatures), they have five days since the appointment to integrate in one of the parliamentary groups (II § 28).
+Each group can freely choose their name and they have to present before the Bureau of the Senate in the five days after the constitutive session the request in which they must to indicate which senators will form part of the parliamentary group.
+In the case of regional senators (appointed by the regional legislatures), they have five days from their appointment to join one of the parliamentary groups.

 The Senate's parliamentary groups are subdivided in Territorial Groups.
-These groups are formed by a minimum of 3 senators belonging to specific constituencies (II § 32).
+These groups are formed by a minimum of 3 senators belonging to specific constituencies.

-As of December 2019, in the 14th Senate, these are the Senate' parliamentary groups:
+As of December 2024, in the 15th Senate, these are the Senate' parliamentary groups:

 Congress of Deputies

 The Congress of Deputies is the lower house of the Cortes Generales and the strongest of both houses.
-The requirements to form a parliamentary group in Congress are more complex (II § 23):
+The requirements to form a parliamentary group in Congress are more complex: